 The majority of our employees are represented by labor unions and covered by collective bargaining agreements (CBAs).
 Relations with such labor organizations are governed by the Railway Labor Act (RLA).
 Under the RLA, the CBAs among AMR's subsidiaries and these organizations generally do not expire but instead become amendable as of a stated date.
 If either party wishes to modify the terms of any such agreement, it must notify the other party in the manner prescribed under the RLA and as agreed to by the parties.
 Under the RLA, after receipt of such notice, the parties must meet for direct negotiations, and, if no agreement is reached, either party may request the National Mediation Board (NMB) to appoint a federal mediator.
 The RLA prescribes no set timetable for the direct negotiation and mediation process.
 It is not unusual for those processes to last for many months, and even for several years.
 If no agreement is reached in mediation, the NMB in its discretion may declare at some time that an impasse exists, and if an impasse is declared, the NMB proffers binding arbitration to the parties.
 Either party may decline to submit to arbitration.
 If arbitration is rejected by either party, a 30-day "cooling off" period commences.
 Throughout the bargaining process, and during this "cooling off" period, the parties are precluded from engaging in any "self-help," such as strikes or work slowdowns by employees or a lockout by the employer.
 During the "cooling off" period (or after), a Presidential Emergency Board (PEB) may be established to examine the parties' positions and recommend a solution.
-The PEB process lasts for 30 days and is followed by another "cooling off" period of 30 days, which extends the prohibition against "self-help" until the PEB process to legislate a solution to the bargaining dispute, the labor organization may exercise "self-help," such as a strike or other job action, and the airline may resort to its own "self-help," including the imposition of any or all of its proposed amendments to the CBA and the hiring of new people to replace any striking workers.
+The PEB process lasts for 30 days and is followed by another "cooling off" period of 30 days, which extends the prohibition against "self-help" until the PEB process is concluded.
+At the end of the "cooling off" period or PEB process (whichever lasts longer), unless an agreement is reached or action is taken by Congress to legislate a solution to the bargaining dispute, the labor organization may exercise "self-help," such as a strike or other job action, and the airline may resort to its own "self-help," including the imposition of any or all of its proposed amendments to the CBA and the hiring of new people to replace any striking workers.